holgerbrandl/kalasim/docs/userguide/docs/component.md

 Hold is the way to make a - usually `current` - component `scheduled`.

-* If the component to be held is current, the component becomes scheduled for the specified time.
-Always use `yield(hold())` is this case.
+* If the component is `CURRENT`, it will suspend execution internally, and the component becomes scheduled for the specified time
 * If the component to be held is passive, the component becomes scheduled for the specified time.
 * If the component to be held is scheduled, the component will be rescheduled for the specified time, thus essentially the same as activate.